Photography: Ifebusola Shotunde

 What are you trying to achieve in 2018?

-More than anything, I’m just trying to be in the right place at the right now.
+More than anything, I’m just trying to be in the right place at the right time.
 We have some interesting things lined up with Bitkoin.
 Like anyone else, I really want to travel, I haven’t travelled in a while.
 I’ve never been to America.
 I would like to go to San Fransisco, [to] finally see what all the hype is about.